redoral/aws-demo/README.md

 }
 ```

-DynamoDB takes values in strings, that's why everything is a string.
-The types are defined after this request body is received and before it is put in the table.

-- `GET` on `/products/{productId}` returns a product that matches the given ID, where **{productId}** is a numerical value.
 - `PATCH` on `/products/{productId}` updates an existing product in the products table based on the given ID in the URI and with the given values in the body; requires the following body:

 ```json